IanDTrapp/GitBot/README.md

 Finally, make sure active is checked.
 You're good to go!

+# Tips and Tricks
+You can have one bot in one chat report the progress of multiple repos - just set them all up with the same web app URL!

 Special thanks to GitHub user wreed12345 for a great tutorial on getting started on GroupMe bots with Google Script